protechunipd/SGAD/README.md

 ##Why so special?

 One of the problems of a social game resides on the heavy usage of a database to mantain all the data always updated.
-That's why we opted for a Akka's actor based paradigm.
+That's why we opted for a [Akka](http://akka.io/)'s actor based paradigm.
-What we obtained was an extremely lightweight and distributed web-based game!
+What we obtained was an extremely lightweight web-based game, and ready to be deployed on a distributed architecture!

+The HTTP Server is based on [spray](http://spray.io/), and to store user data we choose a [MongoDB](https://www.mongodb.org/) database.

+Compatibility: at the actual state, the client is supported only by the Chrome browser.

 ===